anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 protection even for [multisigned](multisignature.md) transactions: in this case, if hashes were taken from the signed transactions, a different set of signatures on the same tx would produce a different hash, effectively allowing for a replay.
+To support this, we'll first need to update the `WrapperTx` hash field to contain the hash of the unsigned inner tx, instead of the signed one: this doesn't affect the overall safety of Namada (since the wrapper is still signed over all of its bytes, including the inner signature) and allows for early replay attack checks in mempool and at wrapper block-inclusion time.
-To support this, we'll need a subspace in storage headed by a `ReplayProtection` internal address:
+Additionally, we need a subspace in storage headed by a `ReplayProtection` internal address:

 ```
 /\$ReplayProtectionAddress/\$tx0_hash: None